 celebrating 75 years of freedom

-On 6 June 2019, it will be exactly 75 years ago that hundreds of thousands of young men and women landed on the beaches of Normandy, France.
-On this day, known as “D-Day”, they came from twelve different countries, willing to give their lives for peace and freedom.
-Many of the American, British, Canadian, French, but also Polish and Dutch soldiers, died.
-Yet, despite this, they ensured that D-Day was the start of the liberation of Europe and the fall of the Nazi dictatorship.
+On 6th June 2019, it is exactly 75 years ago that hundreds of thousands of young men and women landed on the coast of Normandy in France.
+On that day, known as “D-Day”, they arrived from twelve different countries, prepared to give their lives for peace and freedom.
+Many of the American, British, Canadian, French, but also Polish and Dutch soldiers lost their lives, but they made sure that D-Day was the start of the liberation of Europe and the fall of the Nazi dictatorship.

-Now, 75 years later, we will celebrate the liberation of Europe and the end of the Second World War with two mesmerising Liberty Concerts.
-The first one in Normandy, on 6 June 2019, in the presence of the last remaining veterans, and the second one in Berlin (8-9 May 2020).
-Both the Liberty Concerts and special Liberty Talks will call upon the world to stand up for peace and liberty again.
-By doing so, we will show our ultimate respect for the courage of the veterans 75 years ago.
+Now, 75 years later, we want to celebrate the liberation of Europe and the end of the Second World War with two captivating Liberty Concerts.
+The first one will take place in Normandy on 6 June 2019, in the presence of surviving veterans, and the second in Berlin on 8 May 2020.
+The Liberty Concerts as well as the special Liberty Talks are organised to stimulate people to stand up again for peace and freedom, and show their ultimate respect for the courage of those veterans 75 years ago.

 Liberty Concerts, Liberty Talks, global campaigning and TV programmes provide excellent opportunities to touch, in particular, the hearts of young people.
 Inspiring them to register as new Freedom Fighters.
-With this in mind, we are also developing an appealing, interactive Freedom Village; both live - during the Liberty Concerts - as well as a digital platform.
 To safeguard and develop peace and freedom, thousands of new volunteers are needed for organisations such as Amnesty International, Greenpeace, Red Cross, MasterPeace and also for positions within the fire department, neighbourhood watch schemes, food banks and language training for former refugees.